ChrisTowles/blog/content/blog/oh-my-zsh-on-your-server.md

 ---
 title: Oh My Zsh on your server
-description: "Why i'm installing it on servers I ssh into alot."
+description: "Why i'm installing it on servers I ssh into a lot."
 date: 2024-07-11
 image:
   src: /images/blog/improve-server-terminal.png
-  alt: "desk with 3 montitors and lots of code open"
+  alt: "desk with 3 monitors and lots of code open"

-  # generated with fooocus Styles:	['Fooocus Enhance', 'SAI Fantasy Art', 'SAI Comic Book']
+  # generated  with fooocus Styles 'Fooocus Enhance', 'SAI Fantasy Art', 'SAI Comic Book'
-  # promp: image of computer on desk working on code
+  # prompt: image of computer on desk working on code
 authors:
   - name: Chris Towles
     to: https://twitter.com/Chris_Towles